ericstrobl/deepMKL/README.md

 *Main Methods*

-deepMKL_train.m.m - Trains the net
+deepMKL_train.m.m - Trains the net.
+Each layer has an RBF, poly2, poly3, and linear kernel.

 deepMKL_test.m.m - Tests the net